 In this analysis of the human carcinogenic potential of the active ingredient glyphosate, the agency has performed a comprehensive analysis of available data from submitted guideline studies and the open literature.
 This includes epidemiological, animal carcinogenicity, and genotoxicity studies.
-Consistent with the 2010 draft framework, the agency has evaluated these multiple lines of evidence and conducted a weight-of-evidence analysis.
+Consistent with the framework described in Section 1.3, the agency has evaluated these multiple lines of evidence and conducted a weight-of-evidence analysis.
 Although there are studies available on glyphosate-based pesticide formulations, the agency is soliciting advice from the FIFRA SAP on this evaluation of human carcinogenic potential for the active ingredient glyphosate only at this time.
 The remainder of this document is organized by the following: